openbmc/docs/designs/multihost-ipmi-design.md

 +--------------------------------------------+
 ```
 In the above diagram one instance of netipmid runs per host.
 Each instance
-is tied to one virtual ethernet interface, The virutal interface ID can be
+is tied to one virtual ethernet interface, The virtual interface ID can be
 used to make a devIndex.
 This represents the HostId.

 ## Alternatives Considered